 Mexico was the first wine producing region in North America (God bless the missionaries and their vineyards!).
 While being first doesn’t necessarily suggest a claim to quality, it does lend a certain authenticity to the country’s modern winemaking efforts.
 Like other “New World” regions, there have been plenty of ups and downs for wine production in Mexico.
-The last few decades have ushered in a notable shift toward modern production methods, however, making Mexico both a very old and very young wine region at the same time.
+The last few decades ushered in a notable shift toward modern production methods, however, making Mexico both a very old and very young wine region at the same time.

 Nearly 90% of Mexico’s wine is produced in Baja California (the long “finger” that extends south from the west coast of the USA)–and most of that in the Valle de Guadalupe.
 With vineyards at the 32nd parallel north, you’ll be hard pressed to identify a serious wine region around the world sharing a similar coordinate (French presence in Algeria and Tunisia once contributed to a focus on wine in those countries but that ended in the middle of the 20th century).
 Its proximity to the equator makes Baja a marginal climate for wine grape growing so some might doubt its potential.